Inclusive workplace communication certificate program

 - effectively communicate ideas and influence key stakeholders

-- 90-minute weekly live classes every Monday at 12pm EST with Q&A (recorded for you to re-review or watch at a later time)
+- 90-minute weekly live classes on Mondays at 12pm-1:30pm EST (recorded for you to re-review or watch at a later time)

 what you will get

-- 12 weeks of comprehensive content based on the concepts and strategies found in How to Listen and How to Be Heard: Inclusive Conversations at Work
+- 6-part virtual weekly series with comprehensive content based on the concepts and strategies found in How to Listen and How to Be Heard: Inclusive Conversations at Work

-- How to Listen and How to Be Heard: Inclusive Conversations at Work Ebook
+- How to Listen and How to Be Heard: Inclusive Conversations at Work book

 - Weekly assignments to practice new skills